ninja-arinjay/Personal-Portfolio/README.md

 # Personal-Portfolio
-Personal Portfolio using HTML and CSS
+Personal Portfolio using HTML, CSS and JavaScript including projects developed by me